Child playing with cubes and lining them up, exhibiting stereotyped behavior in Autism

 As we continue to understand the complexities of Autism Spectrum Disorder, we must remember that a lot is still unknown when it comes to repetitive behavior or stereotyped behavior in Autism.

-Although there is not an exact cause, there are several possible explanations for stereotyped behavior.
+Although there is not an exact cause, there are several possible explanations for stereotyped behaviors autism.
 The most common explanations regarding stereotypy in Autistic individuals, specifically children, include:

 • Self-regulation or dealing with frustration triggered by stress/anxiety